JustinAzoff/packer-brobuntu-12.04/README.md

 Run the following:

+    $ make

+Or more explicitly:

+    $ ./src/clone_bro #to build a reusable .tgz of the current git repo
     $ packer build -only=lubuntu-vbox template-base.json
     $ packer build -only=brobuntu-vbox template-bro.json

 At the end of that, you'll have an image for importing into virtualbox